Ekta Sketchbooks Vol. I–III by Lundgren+Lindqvist, Sweden1 September,2017

 Opinion by Richard Baird.

-Ekta Sketchbooks is three volumes dedicated to the work of Ekta, the moniker of Swedish animator, sculptor, designer and illustrator Daniel Götesson (b.
+Ekta Sketchbooks is a three volume book collection dedicated to the work of Ekta, the moniker of Swedish animator, sculptor, designer and illustrator Daniel Götesson (b.
 1978).
 Limited to 300 copies and available from ll’Editions these present—through pages thickened by collages, drawings and layers of paint and tape—moments of creative relief, and represent the context for the endless experimentation that characterises Ekta’s process and output.
 What is particularly distinctive about Extra Sketchbooks is that many of the pages have the quality of original works.
 These reference the past, and offer glimpses into Ekta’s future output, and have been bound into three volumes with embossed and gold stamped covers, and united in a personalised fabric covered box, designed by Scandinavian studio Lundgren+Lindqvist.

 Ekta has been able to challenge traditional categorisation by staying true to a clear artistic vision across many different mediums and contexts, and has enabled him to exhibit work all over Europe.
 The publication of Ekta Sketchbooks, which captures this vision, followed a rare glimpse by Lundgren+Lindqvist into a few of Ekta’s sketchbooks, hidden in a drawer under his table.

 Lundgren+Lindqvist effectively translates the context of these drawings using material thinking and form language.
 Leather embossed covers, gold block foil print finish and ribbon bookmark clearly articulate, through shape and material language, the spontaneity, immediacy and explorative nature of the work within through the universality of the notebook.
 The connection made between artistic process and a common everyday experience is effective and compelling, whilst maintaining a sense of value and craft, rather than utility.